GoOz/Niepce/README.md

 **Key** `logo`\
 **Value** `String`\
 *Path to your logo (any image format that can be displayed in a HTML `img` tag).
 It can be anywhere, even remote.
-If there's no logo provided then the title you provided in the `metadata.json` will be displayed instead.*
+If there's no logo provided then the title you provided in the `metadata.json` will be displayed instead.*\
+*If it's a SVG and you want it inlined so it's color change with the theme, add a suffix "-inline" to its filename (e.g. logo-inline.svg)*

 **Key** `banner`\
 **Value** `String`\